brandur/sorg/content/nanoglyphs/040-rails-world.md

 Excepting an accidental half-hour stopover a few months back, I haven't been to Amsterdam since 2011.

 Once of the beautiful parts about the Netherlands is that the best parts of its reputation are actually true.
 Visit San Francisco expecting to ride up and down hills on cable cars, only to realize they're kept in operation exclusively for use by tourists and a local would be caught dead stepping foot on one.
-Visit Paris expected to bathe in the glory of the Mona Lisa, only to find a postage-stamp sized painting on a distant wall, barely visible behind the mob of would-be TikTok influencers with selfie sticks, apparently assigned to guard duty.
-Holland is known for its extensive bike culture, with infrastructure that's so good and so extensive that it's an overwhelmingly popular way to get around, and it's true.
+Visit Paris expected to bathe in the glory of the Mona Lisa, only to find a postage-stamp sized painting on a distant wall, barely visible behind the mob of would-be TikTok influencers with selfie sticks apparently assigned to guard the thing.
+Holland is known for its extensive bike culture, with infrastructure that's so good and so extensive that it's the overwhelmingly popular way to get around, and it's true.

 I didn't stay in the central part of Amsterdam on this trip because the hotel prices were obscene and the core area is a zoo, more reminiscent of Disneyworld than a city where people live.
 Instead, I took a bit of a potshot and stayed up in Amsterdam Noord just north of the channel (called ["IJ"](https://en.wikipedia.org/wiki/IJ_(Amsterdam\))).
 Having traveled around central Amsterdam and Amsterdam Noord fairly extensively now, I've seen for myself that the bike paths aren't just an optical illusion in the middle part of the city to deceive visitors -- they really do go everywhere, snaking around parks, lakes, and canals, and even up into the countryside.
 It's glorious.